Dima-369/Show-Dock-as-Menu-Bar-Extras/README.md

 A left click in the menu brings the app to the foreground and a right click terminates the app.

-Telegram, Emacs, iTerm2, Finder are also not shown in the menu bar because I always launch them via Hammerspoon bindings and those icons just clutter up the menu bar for me.
+Telegram, Emacs, iTerm2, Firefox and Finder are also not shown in the menu bar because I always launch them via Hammerspoon bindings and those icons just clutter up the menu bar for me.